 The Amazon Rainforest covers 40% of the South American continent and contains some of the world’s most untouched tropical wilderness.
 The next largest rainforests of the Congo in Africa and the rainforested island of New Guinea can fit comfortably inside the vast expanse of Amazonia.

 Within the Amazon Rainforest, you can find an incredible diversity of animals and plants, wildlife-rich oxbow lakes, and beautiful scenery.

 For example, the Manu National Park in southern Peru contains 10% of all the world’s bird species.
 It’s usual for national parks and reserves in the Amazon Rainforest to have more species of birds and other animals than entire countries.

 For nature lovers, adventure seekers, or simply people looking for a different vacation, this makes the Amazon a perfect place to visit.

 The Amazon also makes a great add-on to other South American attractions, such as the Galapagos Islands or Machu Picchu.

 The Amazon Rainforest crosses nine nations and covers around 40% of the South American continent.
 The majority of the rainforest is contained within Brazil and Peru.
 However, the rainforest also crosses Ecuador, Venezuela, Bolivia, French Guiana, Guyana, Suriname, and Colombia.

 The most biodiverse area of rainforest is consistently found on the western side, such as the rainforest of Ecuador, Peru, and western Brazil.
 The protected areas in Peru and Ecuador especially continually set records for species diversity.
 The reason for this is thought to be the closeness to the Andes mountains and the refuges that remained forested during the last ice age.

 The tributaries that start on the Andes trickle down to form the Amazon River.
-These tributaries provide nutrients and water to a tropical forest that covers 40% of the South American continent.
+These tributaries provide nutrients and water to feed this incredible tropical forest.

 Amazon Gateway Towns